 - As was mentioned, if one's spouse or parent is a Montreiano citizen.

 - One has a degree from a recognized university in their homeland, and they are considered a "professional" and/or has received a job offer from a Montreiano company.
 Skilled workers are denied citizenship unless they meet the preceding two regulations.

-- One has been accepted into a Montreiano university, and is planning to stay to work after getting their degree.
+- One has been accepted into a Montreiano university, and is planning to stay to work after receiving their degree.

 However, under the government of President Geraudo Braun, Montrei's immigration laws have loosened somewhat.
 A certain degree of tolerance towards so-called "çuas de sanctuario" has emerged, and Braun has supported measures to allow for the naturalisation of illegal immigrants who have resided in Montrei for long periods of time.
 Nevertheless, immigration reform remains stuck in political quagmire, and analysts do not believe that the current strict immigration laws will be significantly changed in the next few years.

 Education in Montrei is considered optional from the ages 3 to 5 years, and is called "Eucaçón Infantiu".
 Afterward, education is considered compulsory until after the age of 18.
 The remaining levels from ages 6 to 18 are divided into three categories:

 - Eucaçón Primaira - Primary education, ages six to eleven, levels one through six.

 - Eucaçón Secundaira - Secondary Education, ages twelve to fifteen, levels seven through ten.

 - Liçeo - High School, ages sixteen to 18, levels eleven and twelve.